 The AbiTibi Paper Collection provides a means for the campus community and the greater Greensburg community to recycle paper.
 Large bins are located in key campus parking lots that are used by both the campus community and the greater community to recycle paper of all kinds.
 Furthermore, smaller recycling bins are located in key areas of offices and classroom buildings to allow for point-of-use recycling from printer use, junk mail, and other office paper waste.
-The program provides an income of an average of $80 per term.
-This income—more than $7,000 since the start of the program—is donated to the Staff Association.

 A telephone book recycling program is also available on campus.

 Over the past six years (or more!), our campus has recycled approximately 800 printer cartridges.
 This commitment to recycling has reduced waste and generated a modest source of income for an emergency fund for students in need.

 Currently, Scott Coulson and his staff in the Computing Services & Telecommunication department in Cassell Hall handles the cartridge recycling program.
 Please continue to save your used cartridges and send them to CST for recycling.

 Single-stream recycling is growing on campus.
 Blue bins are located on campus in key locations and are designated for plastics 1-7, cardboard, glass, aluminum, etc.

 At the end of each spring term, students are encouraged to recycle unopened, nonperishable food, gently used clothing, furniture, and gently used household items for donation to multiple charities in the Greensburg area.